rrumale/machine-learning-live-labs/oml-services-v2/scoring-oml-using-rest-services/scoring-oml-using-rest-services.md

   + For VERY HIGH is ``1.1811557470959117E-4``  which is 0.001% a very small probability.

   We can test now our second candidate:  AL FRANK.
-Copy the following Json data in the Body tab and click Send.
+Copy the following Json data in the Body tab and click **Send**.

       ````
       <copy>